dedis/cothority/README.md

 # Commandline Interface

-We have provided a simple manually-driven collective signing application, ‘cosi’, which you can use to request the collective signing group you defined to witness and cosign any message you propose.
+We have provided a simple manually-driven collective signing application, `cosi`, which you can use to request the collective signing group you defined to witness and cosign any message you propose.
 In this case the witnesses are not validating or checking the messages you’re proposing in any way; they are merely attesting the fact that they have observed